 Most students find the 1 mark questions to be easier to answer as compared to the 2 mark questions which require analysis and deduction.
 If this holds true for you, start with the 1 marks ones first.

-Answer those questions that you know the answers to so that you build you score as you go.
+Answer those questions that you know the answers to so that you build a score as you go.
 This will build your confidence before you move to the hard ones.

 A very important tip is to remember to save each answer before you move to the next ones else they will be lost and you won’t have time to redo them.